This appendix describes some command-line options that can be useful when diagnosing problems with the Java HotSpot VM.

 FATAL ERROR in native method: Null object passed to JNI at java.net.PlainSocketImpl.socketAccept(Native Method) at java.net.PlainSocketImpl.accept(PlainSocketImpl.java:343) - locked <0x450b9f70> (a java.net.PlainSocketImpl) at java.net.ServerSocket.implAccept(ServerSocket.java:439) at java.net.ServerSocket.accept(ServerSocket.java:410) at org.apache.tomcat.service.PoolTcpEndpoint.acceptSocket (PoolTcpEndpoint.java:286) at org.apache.tomcat.service.TcpWorkerThread.runIt (PoolTcpEndpoint.java:402) at org.apache.tomcat.util.ThreadPool$ControlRunnable.run (ThreadPool.java:498) at java.lang.Thread.run(Thread.java:536)

-The following example shows an incorrect argument was provided to a JNI function that expects a
+The following example shows an incorrect argument that was provided to a JNI function that expects a

 FATAL ERROR in native method: Instance field not found in JNI get/set field operations at java.net.PlainSocketImpl.socketBind(Native Method) at java.net.PlainSocketImpl.bind(PlainSocketImpl.java:359) - locked <0xf082f290> (a java.net.PlainSocketImpl) at java.net.ServerSocket.bind(ServerSocket.java:318) at java.net.ServerSocket.<init>(ServerSocket.java:185) at jvm003a.<init>(jvm003.java:190) at jvm003a.<init>(jvm003.java:151) at jvm003.run(jvm003.java:51) at jvm003.main(jvm003.java:30)

-The following list presents examples of other problems that the
+The following are examples of other problems that the

 -Xcheck:jni option can help diagnose: